O Crime do Padre Amaro: Film and TV adaptations

+Zločin pátera Amara, a Czechoslovak movie from 1968 is an adaptation of the novel.
+Jaroslav Dudek directed the movie.

 In 2002, Carlos Carrera directed a Spanish-language version of O Crime do Padre Amaro (El crimen del padre Amaro) in Mexico.
 It starred Gael García Bernal as Father Amaro and was greeted with public outrage in Mexico, where Christian groups called for it to be banned.
 In 2002, it was one of the Best Foreign Language Film Nominees at the 75th Academy Awards.
 The film was criticized in Portugal as insufficiently faithful to the novel.
 It was said that Mexico in 2002 has little or nothing to do with the 19th century context in the novel; in addition, Amaro's motivation is different.
 In the novel his education steers him into the priesthood, whereas in the film he chooses to follow this path himself and has some anticlerical views.
 Finally, Eça's Amélia is older (aged 23) than her film equivalent, although the actress who played the part (Ana Claudia Talancón) turned 22 in the year the film was released.

 In 2005, Carlos Coelho da Silva directed a movie O Crime do Padre Amaro in Portugal.
 This was a production sponsored by the SIC television channel.
 Padre Amaro (Jorge Corrula) and Amélia (Soraia Chaves) were the main characters.
 According to the IMDb, this was (as of January 2006) the most successful Portuguese movie in Portuguese box office history.

+In 2023, Leonel Vieira directed a Portuguese TV miniseries O Crime do Padre Amaro for RTP starring Jose Condessa as Padre Amaro and Bárbara Branco as Amélia.
+This adaptation was the first to portray the same time period as the novel.